 The West Campus, located across Inwood Road from the South Campus and across Harry Hines Boulevard from the North Campus, includes the UT Southwestern School of Health Professions Building; and several outpatient facilities, including the seven-story Outpatient Building.
 The West Campus features the William P. Clements Jr. University Hospital - an \$800 million state-of-the-art clinical facility that opened in late 2014.
-The 12-floor, 460-bed hospital is named in honor of the legendary Texas governor, in recognition of his 2009 gift of \$100 million, which he made with only the stipulation that it be used for a transformative purpose related to UT Southwestern's mission.
+The 12-floor, 460-bed hospital is named in honor of the legendary Texas governor, in recognition of his unrestricted 2009 gift of \$100 million.
 Clements University Hospital offers patients and medical personnel world-class facilities and technologies.
 The facility offers practices in cardiology, emergency medicine, general internal medicine and subspecialties, general surgery, vascular surgery, oncologic surgery as well as hematologic malignancies, obstetrics and gynecology, and orthopaedics.
 It also houses all of the solid organ Transplant Programs, as well as a Level III neonatal intensive care unit.
-A new multipurpose building, with an anticipated opening date in 2018, will house faculty offices, outpatient care offices and a 30,000-square-foot simulation center for education of all students and trainees on campus, is being built at the northwest corner of Harry Hines Boulevard's and Inwood Road's intersection, the former St. Paul University Hospital site.
+A new multipurpose building, which opens in 2018, will house faculty offices, outpatient care offices, and a 30,000-square-foot simulation center for education of all students and trainees on campus, is being completed at the northwest corner of Harry Hines Boulevard's and Inwood Road's intersection, the former St. Paul University Hospital site.

-The East Campus includes BioCenter at Southwestern Medical District, established in 2008 to develop university technologies and attract existing biotech companies to North Texas.
+The East Campus includes BioCenter at Southwestern Medical District and the Harold C. Simmons Radiation Oncology Building.
+BioCenter, established in 2008 to develop university technologies and attract existing biotech companies to North Texas.
 The BioCenter facility contains the Office for Technology Development, which protects and licenses UT Southwestern's intellectual property, as well as recognizing and driving commercial business applications and patents.
+The Simmons Radiation Oncology Building, which opened in 2017, serves as an outpatient clinic of Clements University Hospital.
+With three floors and 63,000 square feet of space, the \$66 million structure is the largest individual facility for radiation oncology in North Texas and the most comprehensive, with an array of leading-edge technology to deliver the most advanced treatments.